 Since their live debut at Brighton's anarchist co-operative The Cowley Club in 2018, Powderpaint went on to play Trans Pride Brighton that same year, returning in 2019 as headliners.
 After a brief interruption by an international super plague, Powderpaint triumphantly returned once again to headline Trans Pride Brighton in 2022.

-Their conquest of the dance pop landscape will continue as they work hard on a follow-up, set to be released some time in early 2023, as well as promotional videos for some of their upcoming bangers.
+Their conquest of the dance pop landscape will continue as they work hard on new music, coming some time in 2026.

 Powderpaint are not yet done with this planet.